If you are ready to help your boy take a step towards recovery and rehabilitation from addiction, we’ll make it as easy as possible.

 - 100% Confidential

-New Adventure Treatment Center is part of Teen Challenge Adventure Ranch, a faith-based, non-profit corporation.
-It offers its services to troubled teenage boys and their families and does not discriminate on the basis of race, color, or national origin.
+New Adventure Treatment Center is part of Teen Challenge Adventure Ranch, a faith-based, non-profit boarding school for difficult or troubled boys.
+It offers its services to teenage boys and their families and does not discriminate on the basis of race, color, or national origin.